This page was last updated in 2022.

 An average nurse anesthetist salary in Baylor College of Medicine Houston Nurse Anesthetist Program, Texas

 An average annual nurse anesthetist salary in the US is $189,190 (according to the Bureau of Labor Statistics 2020 study)

 Describe the capstone project

-During the last 9 months of the program at Baylor College of Medicine Houston, you’ll complete a capstone project with the guidance of a faculty advisor.
+During the last 9 months of the program at Baylor College of Medicine Houston, you’ll complete a capstone project under the guidance of a faculty advisor.

-Through this project, you will gain critical thinking skills as a result of analyzing current literature and exploring key anesthesia care issues.
-You will be encouraged to communicate with precision, cogency and force in both written and oral forms.
+Through this project, you will gain critical thinking skills as a result of analyzing current literature and oral forms.

 What is the class schedule?

 Mon – Friday 8 am to 5 pm.
 You will rarely be asked to do anything on the weekends.

 Can I work as an RN while I’m in the program?